Digitalswede/ADS_2021/README.md

   Some of the data cleansing I did can be found in this notebook, in block [6]: https://datascience.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%B6rn/negativesamples/dataset%20incl%20neg%20data.ipynb
  Here, I filter out some specific columns (the ones that will be of use to us) from the 'negativedf' dataframe (this dataframe contains the lables for all negative samples).
 Afterwards, I concatenate this dataframe with our positive data labels, resulting in a cleaned up version of the negative labels being concatenated to the positive labels.

   I also did some data transformation by overlapping background noises on top of speech.
-The file I created through this transformation process came to be used a lot, and referred to (internally) as the 'difficult' data set, which we trained the first model on to increase its tolerance to overlapping noises.
+The file I created through this transformation process came to be used a lot, and referred to (internally) as the 'difficult' data set, which we ran through the first model to evaluate its tolerance to speech with overlapping noise.
 This step was taken again at the end of the project, but then I also amplified the background noises overlaid by 20db, making the dataset even harder for the algorithm.
-  The file can be found here: https://gpuserver.hhs.nl:8888/user/21087024/tree/dialogue/Bj%C3%A4rn/Dataset
+We used this file for evaluation right at the end of the project, and the accuracy from the algorithm (speech detection model) was reduced by around 5%.

 </details>

 <details>
 <summary> 5.3 Data Preparation</summary>
 While the project was still using images as input data, I created a dataloader to standardize the data preparation process for the group.
-Luckily we didn't have to deal with outliers or missing values.
+Luckily we didn't have to deal with outliers or missing values in our data, our results were high enough without accounting for that.
 Unfortunately this tool never really came to be used since, shortly after I finished it, we switched to not using images anymore as our input.
 Some of my work on data prep can be found in this notebook: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/Standardized%20Image%20Generator%20Multi-Assistant%20-%20SIGMA.ipynb

-After the dataloader for images ended up being scrapped, I helped Leander and Olaf create a new version.
+After the dataloader for images ended up being scrapped due to new requirements, I helped Leander and Olaf create a new version.
 It can be found here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/make%20npy%20array%20of%20audio.ipynb
 For that notebook, I would estimate my contribution is around 25-30%.